-The sessions weren’t just a list of do’s and don’ts as I was expecting – they were punctuated with anecdotes and real life experiences which left me with no doubt that I was being taught by experts who had mastered their skills through years of practice in the field.
+The sessions… were punctuated with anecdotes and real life experiences which left me with no doubt that I was being taught by experts who had mastered their skills through years of practice in the field.

-Doctors of all grades, nurses, medical students or anyone else with an interest in mountain medicine are welcome to attend.
+Medic mountain lovers of all grades, nurses, medical students and any OHP are welcome to attend.
 No prior climbing or expedition experience is required but you must be reasonably fit.
-Whether you are flirting with the idea of accompanying a team up Kilimanjaro, bolstering your CV or simply want a fun, inspiring educational weekend in the Welsh mountains, Mountain Medicine will satisfy your aims.
-20 out of 20 course delegates in 2013 would recommend this course to others.
+Whether you are flirting with the idea of accompanying a team up Kilimanjaro, bolstering your CV or simply want a fun, inspiring educational weekend in the Lake District, Mountain Medicine will satisfy your aims.

 What’s covered on Mountain Medicine?